mshutov/mshutov.github.io/_posts/2018-09-23-try-spring-boot.md

 Now let's go to repository and edit `DemoController.java` located in `src/main/java/com/example/demo`.
 Replace "Hello world" with your desired string and commit changes to `master`(not a good practice - usually it is better to work in branch and then create a pull request to `master`).
-In Heroku dashboard you will notice that your commit triggered build.
-After all activity finished in "Activity" tab you can "Open app" again and see changed output.
+In Heroku dashboard you will notice that your commit triggered build (maybe you will have to wait 20-30 seconds).
+After all activity finished in **Activity** tab you can **Open app** again and see changed output.

+As you can see we were able to create simple app working in a cloud that you can change and see results.
+And you can do that even without PC.